 Blocks

 Blocks are the basic building elements used to create pages in WordPress.
-Every part of your page – including text, images, or accordions – is made with a block.
-UW Theme 2.0 includes a selected set of WordPress Core blocks and custom UW blocks to help you create accessible, on-brand pages.
+UW Theme 2.0 includes both WordPress core blocks and custom UW blocks.

 On this page